-A higher quality product is produced, which is less costly to maintain, when the source code is well documented.
-The customer or Rice Lake Weighing Systems Support Personnel, may need to look at some iRite source code, months or years from now, long after the original author has forgotten how the program worked or isn't around to ask.
+iRite source code may need to be reviewed over time, long after the original author has forgotten how the program worked or isn't around to ask.
 This is why programming is done to a specific standard.
 The template programs, example programs, and purchased custom programs that are available from Rice Lake Weighing Systems follow a single standard.
 This standard can be downloaded from the Rice Lake website, or a new standard can be written.

-The purpose of a standard is to document the way all programmers will create software for the indicator.
-When the standard is followed, the source code will be easy to follow and understand.
-The standard will document: the recommended style and form for module, program, and subprogram headers, proper naming conventions for variables and functions, guidelines for function size and purpose, commenting guidelines, and coding conventions.
+The purpose of a standard is to guide programmers while creating software, when a standard is followed the source code will be easy to follow and understand.
+A standard documents:

+- The recommended style and form for modules, programs, and subprogram headers. - Proper naming conventions for variables and functions. - Guidelines for function size and purpose. - Commenting guidelines and coding conventions.